You’ve got it going on. A cool website, a service that alerts you if it goes down, and great content.

 For example, let’s say you’re selling outboard jets.
 Not a hugely competitive market.
 But you might stumble across a competitor’s site and find some unhappy customers to whom your competition hasn’t bothered to respond.

 These are potential new customers for you.
-Just don’t respond on the competitor’s blog.
+Just don’t respond to the competitor’s blog.
 That’s sloppy spy work.

 4. Get the Buzz from Google Alerts